If you intend to work your way through this article, go here for the version-controlled source.

 some nuance with environment variables

-- You have to back out (click “OK”) twice, going all the way back to the System Properties dialog, before the variable is actually changed.
+- When changing an environment variable through the gui, you have to back out (click “OK”) twice, going all the way back to the System Properties dialog, before the variable is actually changed.
 This one has gotten me many times.

 create a vimrc